Convex-Dev/design/papers/convex-whitepaper.md

 * A guaranteed cap on state growth, that can safeguard against the growth of storage requirements driving centralisation
 * A general incentive for all participants to minimise and manage memory usage.
 This incentive increases as total state size grows towards the cap.
-* A specific incentive for coders to write memory-efficient code, and provide the ability for unused data to be deleted, if they want their Actors to be considered high quality and trustworthy.
+* A specific incentive for coders to write memory-efficient code and provide the ability for unused data to be deleted, if they want their Actors to be considered high quality and trustworthy.
 * A partial disincentive to hoard memory allocations (since expected future cap additions may devalue large memory holdings).
 * When space becomes scarce, there is an incentive for less economically viable applications to wind up operations and sell their freed memory allocation.